-Seasoned mummas will tell you it’s your body getting your ready for middle-of-the-night feeds.
-But it’s pretty hard to get a good night’s rest with hormones running wild, legs getting restless, hips aching and a bladder constantly crying out to be emptied.
+Seasoned mums will tell you it’s your body preparing for middle-of-the-night feeds.
+But it’s pretty hard to get a good night’s rest with hormones running wild, legs getting restless, joints aching and a bladder constantly crying out to be emptied.

 ‘I just need a minute to sit down and then I will be good to go again’.
 If you are inclined to rest for long periods in front of the television or even doze on the couch before bed, there’s a good chance your appetite for sleep will be hindered.
 You’re much better off staying engaged and having an early bedtime than dozing for 5-10 minutes and subsequently not feeling tired for another couple of hours or more.

 Lying on your side, preferably your left, is also considered the best and safest way to sleep when pregnant – for you and your baby.
 Sleeping on your back, particularly in the third trimester not only puts a lot of pressure on your spine and can also interfere with your circulation and keep you awake.

 Dim it down

 If you are making constant nocturnal visits to the bathroom, keep things nice and dim.
 Turning on a bright light every couple of hours in the middle of the night is a sure-fire way to confuse your poor body completely.
 If you have super bright bathroom lights, consider installing a small nightlight to guide your way.

 I need to pee…again, and again.
 Sound familiar?
 Unfortunately, there’s not a whole lot you can do about this one, particularly in the last trimester when you have a baby using your bladder as a soccer ball.
 It’s really important to stay hydrated but you can always try to limit your fluid intake at night.

 We know this can be hard to control when you’re in the grips of insomnia but keep this in mind when thinking about a time for bed.
 The moment it gets too late you can essentially miss the bus for sleep and become wired making it much harder to wind down.